 For academic presentations, faculty members should select guest speakers who are qualified by education, training, or experience to discuss topics that will advance student learning.
 Additionally, the personal lives of guest speakers should provide an appropriate model for students; they should have a reputation for integrity and for observance of the moral values inherent in the Honor Code.

-Faculty members should inquire about the fees that the guest speaker require and discuss how those fees will be covered with their department chairs.
+Faculty members should inquire about the fees that the guest speaker requires and discuss how those fees will be covered with their department chairs.
 Students may only participate in those costs through formal class fees.

 Advertising for classroom guest speakers may be hung inside the classroom and posted on the class I-Learn site.
 Advertising beyond that scope requires additional approvals.
-For other details on advertising, see the Guest Speaker link below (see 5.2.4 Forum).
+For other details on advertising, see the Guest Speaker link below (see 5.2.4 Forums).

-Faculty members may authorize or prohibit the use of specific electronic devices (such as laptops, clickers, readers, tablets, and internet-enabled phones) in their classrooms as situations warrant.
+Faculty members may authorize or prohibit the use of specific electronic devices (such as laptops, clickers, readers, tablets, and internet enabled phones) in their classrooms as situations warrant.

 The quiet, secure setting is ideal for tests which require more than a regular class period to complete.
 If an examination requires less than a regular class period, faculty members are encouraged to give it in their scheduled classrooms.
 The Testing Center can scan answer sheets electronically and supply data analysis for in-class exams.

-Faculty members are encouraged to submit tests and answer keys two days before tests open-and no later than noon on the workday before they open.
+Faculty members are encouraged to submit tests and answer keys two days before tests open - and no later than noon on the workday before they open.
 Results are available the next workday after the tests close.
 Faculty members may not open tests or retrieve results on Saturdays.

 If a student engages in inappropriate behavior during a test, the Testing Center will collect evidence and notify the teacher (see 3.3.16 Academic Honesty).